GauBen/typed-board/README.md

 ### `src/routes/+page.ts`

-This file is used to provide the data to the `+page.svelte` component, both on the client (when using browser navigation) and the server (when using server-side rendering).
+This file provides the data to the `+page.svelte` component, both on the client (on browser navigation) and on the server (when using server-side rendering).

 ```ts
 import { query } from "$lib/zeus";